loda-lang/loda-programs/programs/oeis/list3.md

 * [A315541](http://oeis.org/A315541) ([L17 program](A315541.asm)): Coordination sequence Gal.4.136.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315543](http://oeis.org/A315543) ([L29 program](A315543.asm)): Coordination sequence Gal.4.137.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315546](http://oeis.org/A315546) ([L27 program](A315546.asm)): Coordination sequence Gal.5.294.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315563](http://oeis.org/A315563) ([L24 program](A315563.asm)): Coordination sequence Gal.5.320.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315610](http://oeis.org/A315610) ([L12 program](A315610.asm)): Coordination sequence Gal.5.256.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315634](http://oeis.org/A315634) ([L18 program](A315634.asm)): Coordination sequence Gal.4.55.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315639](http://oeis.org/A315639) ([L18 program](A315639.asm)): Coordination sequence Gal.4.74.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.